kevin-klein/AutArch/README.md

 AutArch was tested with PyTorch 2.4.1.
 Other compatible versions may work as well.
 For the best performance a GPU is highly recommended.

 To install Torch (depending on your system, please consult the [torch installation guide](https://pytorch.org/get-started/locally/)).
+Please note that asdf installs Python 3.7.12.
+Please consult the asdf documentation in case you want your system python installation to be used or you want to use a different version.

 `$ pip install numpy pillow bottle`